 , can take hours to shop, ship, and physically replace.

 Which Upgrades Will Improve Your PC Performance the Most?

 Which Upgrades Will Improve Your PC Performance the Most?
-If you need a faster computer but aren't sure which component would be most beneficial to upgrade, then here are the guidelines you should follow.
+Need a faster computer but aren't sure which component would be most beneficial to upgrade?
+Here's what you need to know.

 That’s why we want to show you

 quick tricks to speed up Windows

 in no time at all.
 Here are 10 different ways to squeeze a little more speed out of your system without investing hours of your time.

 10 Quick Fixes to Make your Windows Computer Faster